Electric vehicles are cleaner, quieter and cheaper to run than equivalent petrol or diesel cars.

 Electric cars and vans are cheaper to run than petrol or diesel vehicles.
 On a cost per mile basis an electric car could cost a third or less of what a traditional petrol or diesel car might cost.
 You can fuel an electric car from just 2p per mile – much cheaper than the 10-12p per mile it costs to fuel a petrol or diesel car.
-Use the Journey Cost Savings Calculator on Go Ultra Low to find out just how much you could save.

 They are cheaper to own

 Fully electric vehicles are currently exempt from Vehicle Tax.
 For company car drivers, fully electric cars incur a Benefit In Kind tax of 0% in 2020/21.
 These represent huge savings for the driver.
-You can use this easy Tax Calculator to see how much you could save.

 The Government’s plug-in car grant provides a discount of up to £2,500 for eligible cars; and up to £6,000 for eligible vans.
 There are also generous grants available to help towards the cost of home, workplace and on-street charge-points.